Cootamundra is a welcoming regional community located just over one hour’s drive from the major regional centre of Wagga Wagga.

 - Transport, postal and warehousing

 Cootamundra Hospital is a 30 bed D1a peer grouped Community Hospital providing emergency, medical, surgical and maternity.
-Community health services are co-located with the GP practice in a HealthOne service on the Hospital grounds.
+Community health services including mental health, social work and drug and alcohol services are co-located on the hospital grounds.

 Cootamundra has three primary schools, two high schools and a special needs school.
 Cootamundra also has a Riverina Institute of TAFE campus.